Image and Video Quality Assessment using Prompt-Guided Latent Diffusion Models for Cross-Dataset Generalization: Introduction

-Recently, several pieces of work are finding that text-to-image diffusion models show superior out of distribution generalization performance compared to vision language models on a variety of image retrieval, recognition and reasoning tasks \cite{dsd, diffusion_zeroshot_classifier, diffusion_editing, diffusion_object}.
-This makes them an interesting choice for achieving generalizable NR-IQA.
-However, it is non-trivial to extend such diffusion models to the perceptual task of IQA.
-In this work, we propose Generalized IQA (\textbf{GenzIQA}) to explore the potential of prompt-guided text-to-image diffusion models for achieving generalizable NR-IQA.
+Recently, several pieces of work find that text-to-image (T2I) diffusion models show superior out of distribution generalization performance compared to vision language models on a variety of image retrieval, recognition, and reasoning tasks \cite{dsd, diffusion_zeroshot_classifier, diffusion_editing, diffusion_object}.
+This makes them an interesting choice for achieving generalizable NR-QA.
+The reason for such generalization has been attributed to the inductive bias in the denoising architecture \cite{diff_generalization}.
+However, diffusion models are typically designed for generation of different image content conditioned on textual descriptions and their application to the QA task is non-trivial.
+In particular, arbitrary noise levels cannot help extract quality aware features.
+Moreover, since diffusion models are trained to exploit the textual prompts for generation, there is a need to understand how textual prompts can be used to extract quality-aware information.

-We show that a combination of learning cross-attention between image and quality relevant text features and prompt tuning can achieve far superior generalization than any existing NR-IQA model on a variety of datasets.
-In particular, the cross-attention features extracted from the intermediate layers of the denoiser of the reverse diffusion process are shown to be extremely useful for IQA.
-The utility of the cross-attention features for image quality is further enhanced by learning the textual prompts.
-We conduct a detailed analysis to show that there is a delicate choice of the noise to be added to the image when passed through the diffusion model.
-We find that the noise level is related to the behavior of the denoiser in the diffusion model.
-Further, the number of denoising steps also has an impact on the ability of the cross-attention module to extract quality-aware representations.

-Our main contributions are summarized below: \begin{itemize} \item We demonstrate that latent diffusion models can be effectively adapted for NR-IQA to achieve the best generalizable performance among all existing methods across a variety of IQA datasets. \item We show that quality-aware tuning of cross-attention maps extracted from the intermediate layers of the denoiser in the reverse diffusion process in conjunction with quality-aware learning of context text prompts are necessary to render diffusion models effective for IQA. \item We conduct a detailed analysis of the role of noise added to the latent variable during denoising and find that there exists a delicate relationship between the noise level and the ability of the denoiser for effective IQA. \item Our work shows that pretained diffusion models can be adapted with very few parameters for the downstream task of IQA to achieve state-of-the-art generalizable performance. \end{itemize}